joezucco/ninja-contentful-tut/README.md

 This is the Next.js starter site (and course files) for the Next.js & Contentful tutorial by the Net Ninja.
+Working off of [this video series](https://www.youtube.com/watch?v=m9mNsYJbkNg&list=PL4cUxeGkcC9jClk8wl1yJcN3Zlrr8YSA1).

 ## Getting Started